 European Romantic Review (ERR) is published six times per year by Taylor and Francis, and is dedicated to the interdisciplinary study of literature, history, philosophy and art.
-Each year, it publishes a NASSR Conference Issue and awards the ERR-NASSR Essay Prize.
+Each year, it publishes a NASSR Conference Issue and awards the Frederick Burwick Article Prize (formerly called the ERR-NASSR Essay Prize).
 All NASSR members receive ERR as one of the benefits of membership.

 European Romantic Review can be accessed online.